Proper Policies in Infinite-State Stochastic Shortest Path Problems: The Case of Bounded Cost per Stage

-The uniqueness of solution of Bellman's equation within ${\cal B}$ in the case where $\hat J=\jstar$ [cf.\ part (a) of the preceding proposition] is consistent with Example \ref{exampleextrasol}.
+The uniqueness of solution of Bellman's equation within ${\cal B}$ when $\hat J=\jstar$ [cf.\ part (a) of the preceding proposition] is consistent with Example \ref{ex-example2}.
 In that example, $\jstar$ and $\hat J$ are equal and bounded, and all the additional solutions of Bellman's equation are unbounded.

 Note that without the assumption of existence of a uniformly proper $\p$, $\hat J$ and $\jstar$ need not belong to ${\cal B}$.
-As an example, let $X$ be the set of nonnegative integers, let $t=0$, and let there be a single policy that moves the system deterministically from a state $x\ge 1$ to the state $x-1$ at cost 1.
-Then $\hat J(x)=\jstar(x)=x$ for all $x\in X$, so $\hat J$ and $\jstar$ do not belong to ${\cal B}$.
-Here the unique policy is proper at all $x$, but is not uniformly proper.
+As an example, let $X$ be the set of nonnegative integers, let $t=0$, and let there be a single policy that moves the system deterministically from a state $x\ge 1$ to the state $x-1$ at cost $g(x,x-1)=1$.
+Then

-In a given practical application, we may be interested in computing either $\jstar$ or $\hat J$.
-If the cost per stage is bounded, we may compute $\hat J$ with the VI algorithm, assuming that an initial function in the set $\widehat {\cal W}_b$ of Eq.\ \eqref{eq-setcalbounded} can be found.
-The computation of $\jstar$ is also possible by using the VI algorithm and starting from the zero initial condition; cf.\ Prop.\ \ref{prp-propnegdp}(d).

-An alternative possibility for the case of a finite spaces SSP is to approximate the problem with a sequence of $\a_k$-discounted problems where the discount factors $\a_k$ tend to 1.
-This approach, developed in some detail in Exercise 5.28 of the book [23], has the advantage that the discounted problems can be solved more reliably and with a broader variety of methods than the original undiscounted SSP.

-Another technique, developed in the paper [14], is to transform a finite-state SSP problem such that $J^*(x)=0$ for some $x\ne t$ into an equivalent SSP problem that satisfies the conditions of Prop.\ \ref{prp-propsspbounded}(c), and thus allow the computation of $\jstar$ by a VI or PI algorithm.
-The idea is to lump $t$ together with the states $x$ for which $J^*(x)=0$ into a single state, which is the termination state for the equivalent SSP problem.
-This technique is strictly limited to finite-spaces problems, since in general the conditions $\jstar(x)>0$ for all $x\ne t$ and $X^*=\widehat{X}$ do not imply that $\hat J=\jstar$, even under the bounded cost and uniform properness assumptions of this section (see a deterministic stopping example in the paper [4]).
+so $\hat J$ and $\jstar$ do not belong to ${\cal B}$, even though $g$ is bounded.
+Here the unique policy is proper at all $x$, but is not uniformly proper. -1pc